keesiemeijer/wp-local-version/README.md

 * rsync

-To sync the wp-content folder between installations rsync is required.
-If it's not installed already, right click the site and choose Open Site SSH.
+To sync the `wp-content` folder between installations rsync is required.
+If it's not installed, right click the site name in the Local app and choose `Open Site SSH`.

 ```bash
 # Update packages